AhmedMaher309/GNC-language/README.md

 - [Ahmed Maher](https://github.com/AhmedMaher309)

-# Contributing
-To contribute to GNC language and Compiler, follow these steps:
+## To contribute to GNC language and Compiler, follow these steps:

 1. Fork this repository.
 2. Make your changes and commit them to your fork.